-These codes only expire when they are used, and come in handy if your phone disappears.
-You can also download the codes as a text file, which gives you a simple way to keep track of which ones have been used – add the current date next to the code you’re using.
+These codes only expire when they are used, and come in handy if you lose your phone.
+You can download the codes as a text file, which gives you a simple way to keep track of which ones have been used – add the current date next to the code you’re using.

 The next time you log in to your account, after entering your username and password into the login page, you’ll see this second level of authentication requested:

-Open up your Authenticator App again and look for the SparkPost entry.
+Open up your authenticator app again and look for the SparkPost entry.
 You will see a 6-digit number and an expiration timer.
-Type that number into the secondary log in page before the timer in your app expires and you’ll then be logged in to your account – it’s as easy as that!
+Type that number into the secondary log in page before the timer in your app expires and you’ll then be logged in to your account.
 This field also accepts backup codes.